bhartiy/learnsellacious/pages/35.marketplace/hyperlocal/docs.md

 ### 3. Product Based

 Each product has Its Location and Product Coordinates saved with it so Sellacious Hyperlocal can filter it with this information.
+In case product location is not defined, hyperlocal will inherit the location of store/warehouse and product will be shown to the user if the user falls under the region or radius of concerned seller.

 ![](p%20location.png)

-In Sellacious hyperlocal you can select either 'By Radius' or 'By Shippable Locations' for sellers.
-Sellers can also configure these settings from their profile for their store only.
-These settings can be handeled from frontend and backend.